 Dyspraxia This is the partial loss of the ability to perform coordinated movements.
 People often seem clumsy.

-Feet changing shape: Some people are born with odd shaped feet however the majority go through an imperceptible change as consequence of bad habits and or inappropriate footwear either way structures in the feet are over loaded and usually the forefoot spreads and or toes twist and buckle.
-The solution is to create an orthotic which gradually realigns the joints in the feet and for that to work there has to be a marked improvement in overall posture.
+Feet changing shape: Some people are born with odd shaped feet.
+However the majority are caused by imperceptible changes as consequence of bad habits and or inappropriate footwear.
+Structures in the feet are over loaded and usually the forefoot spreads and/or toes twist and buckle.

 Hammer Toe: This is a lesser toe deformity (excludes the big toe which is known as the hallux) that usually occurs on the second and third toes.
 There are three bones in the lesser toes.
 With this condition, the first bone sticks up (dorsiflexion) and the bone in the middle goes down (plantarflexion), making the joint between the two more prominent.
 The joint misalignment may over time become fixed.
 Initially they are usually trouble free however when fixed, painful conditions may occur; both at the joint and the base of the toe.